AAU President Welcomes Bipartisan Progress on the NSF for the Future and the DOE Science for the Future Acts

 - People don’t gain or lose weight because they live near a fast-food restaurant or supermarket, according to a new study led by the University of Washington.
 And, living in a more “walkable”, dense neighborhood likely only has a small impact on weight.

 - A study digs into the history of summer temperatures in southern Greenland, with findings that hold a message of caution as the world warms again today

 - The dean of Rutgers School of Public Health discusses what the near future of the pandemic looks like

-Founded in 1900, the Association of American Universities comprises 62 distinguished institutions that continually advance society through education, research, and discovery.
+Founded in 1900, the Association of American Universities is composed of America’s leading research universities.
+AAU’s 66 research universities transform lives through education, research, and innovation.